ponchotitlan/ansible_cucm_cop_file_installer/README.md

 # Setting up the environment

 - Ansible must be installed in the host OS
-- Python v.3.6.9 must be installed.
+- Python v.3.6.9 or above must be installed.
 This must be the only python version in the virtual environment or host OS

 Install the dependencies included in this repository with the following command:
 ```